jeffreylederer/SimpleCCOW/README.md

 * Leave.html - The page that is displayed when a selecting the Leave context button

 This web site sample uses only Javascript to communicate with the VerganceLocator Windows service.
-It does not depend upon .Net or an activeX orject.
+It does not depend upon .Net or an activeX object.